An assortment of different faces

 Race vs. Ethnicity

 People may identify more with their individual ethnicity than their race.
-For example, Latinx/Latine people are far more likely to identify with their nationality (e.g. Cuban, Dominican, Guatemalan, etc.) than the broad label of “Latinx/Latine.”
-Race can sometimes feel flattening to different groups because of its strong connection to physical characteristics.
+For example, Latinx/Latine people are far more likely to identify with their nationality (e.g. Cuban, Dominican, Guatemalan, Venezuelan, etc.) than the broad label of “Latinx/Latine.”
+Race can sometimes feel flattening because of its strong connection to physical characteristics.
 As well as the resulting lack of nuance around meaningful cultural and historical differences between people of the same skin colour.
 However, people of the same race face many of the same challenges.

 Nadra Kareem Nittle provides a clear example of race vs. ethnicity.
 She states, “Race and ethnicity can overlap.
-For example, a Japanese-American would probably consider herself a member of the Asian race, but, if she doesn't engage in any practices or customs of her ancestors, she might not identify with the ethnicity, instead considering herself an American.”
+For example, a Japanese-American would probably consider herself a member of the Asian race, but if she doesn't engage in any practices or customs of her ancestors, she might not identify with the ethnicity, instead considering herself an American.”

 Racialized Vs. Black, Indigenous, and People of Colour (BIPOC)